-The Silica Rich Rocks in the Berkeley Hills
+Silica-Rich Rocks in the Berkeley Hills

 Reported by Richard Cardwell

 What could be a better way to spend a warm, early spring day than hiking between the quaint neighborhood parks in the Berkeley Hills in pursuit of enigmatic silica-rich volcanic rocks?
-What do these well known climbing rocks look like and what are their origins?
+What do these well-known climbing rocks look like and what are their origins?
 These were the questions that NCGS members and friends attempted to answer on their field trip on Saturday, February 22.

-Our field trip leader for the day was Lin Murphy who studied these rocks for her Master’s Degree at California State University, Hayward.
+Our field trip leader for the day was Lin Murphy, who studied these rocks for her master’s degree at California State University, Hayward.
 We met at Indian Rock Park off Marin Circle in Berkeley where Lin gave us an overview of the day.
 In the morning we hiked through the neighborhood parks of Indian Rock Park, Great Stone Face Park, Hinkel Park, and Mortar Rock Park.
 After lunch we walked from Cragmont Rock Park to Remillard Park.

 The most distinctive features of the Northbrae are the planar flowbanding and brecciation textures.
 The scales of the flowbands vary from millimeters to several centimeters, and this texture suggests that the Northbrae formed as a viscous volcanic flow.
-As the flow cooled, the viscous flow-bands broke into clasts (autobrecciation).
-In contrast, the Leona contains no flowbanding or brecciation.
+As the flow cooled, the viscous flowbands broke into clasts (autobrecciation).
+In contrast, the Leona contains no flowbanding and little brecciation.
 In outcrop appearance the surface morphologies of the Northbrae rocks are frequently rounded and in some cases are highly polished.
 In contrast, the Leona forms generally featureless and massive outcrops that are fractured, weathered and crumbling.

 Flow banding and the polished morphology of the Northbrae Rhyolite.

 The petrology is also different.
 The Northbrae contains spherulites, which are radial arrays of crystal fibers that form as the flow begins to crystallize.
-Later most of the primary textures were silicified with feldspar being replaced by single crystal quartz and microcrystalline quartz.
+Later most of the primary textures were silicified, with feldspar being replaced by single crystal quartz and microcrystalline quartz.
 The Leona does not show silicification features.

 The geochemistry also varies between the two rhyolites.
 The Northbrae has a light rare earth element (REE) enrichment in most cases and a negative europium anomaly.
 In contrast, the Leona shows a flat REE signature similar to the altered silicic volcanics of the Coast Range Ophiolite.
 The Northbrae has intermediate values for potassium and sodium, while the Leona has higher sodium and lower potassium values.
 The Northbrae and Leona also plot in very different fields on the Pearce tectonic discrimination diagram.